kgroveshok/z80-homebrew/DEV-DIARY.md

 ----------------

-Firmware and utility functions.
+Firmware and utility functions: Keyboard, Screen and Storage

 Need a video memory area for reading and writing video updates to save on having to keep reading and writing the screen.
 Or do I?
 I have a spare line on port A
 I could use for read enable of the LCD???
 Would that require some strange control stuff?
 Otherwise easier to use a screen frame buffer to write out.

 Also need screen functions for:

-* Scroll up and down
+* TODO Scroll up and down
-* Scroll left and right
+* TODO Scroll left and right
 * Clear screen
 * Position cursor
 * Write string
-* Read char at pos
+* Read char at pos (using frame buffer so direct memory access)
 * Draw cursor
-* Can I use control chars to set attributes such as inverse?
+* TODO Can I use control chars to set attributes such as inverse?
 Might need double byte buffer or certain bits to generate from frame bufffer
-* Multiple framebuffers for window layers???
+* Multiple framebuffers for window layers and function to switch active frame buffer

 Keyboard functions: